 Walter Kaitz

-Founder, California Cable Television Assoc., 2003 Cable Hall of Fame
+kaitzWalter, 2003 Cable Hall of Fame Honoree

 The Walter Kaitz Foundation was established in 1983 to provide diversity within the cable industry.
 It was named in honor of Walter Kaitz, who as a leader of the California Cable Television Association recognized the importance of diversity.
 Walter Kaitz recognized that in order to continue competing in the global marketplace, the cable industry needed to build a management team reflective of the steadily growing diverse U.S. population.
 (From the Walter Kaitz Foundation website)